lyfofvipin/File-Server/README.md

 # File-Server

-This application is developed for sharing files between 2 different team.
+This application is developed for sharing files between multiple teams.
 We have 2 type of user in this application one has a role of QE ( Tester ) and anther has role of developer, A user with QE role can upload files and downloads but a user with developer access can only download files.
-In this application we only support `.xml` and `.gz` file you can add more type by changing the values in [\_\_init\_\_.py](https://github.com/vipin3699/File-Server/blob/master/src/__init__.py).
+The application by default support only `.xml` and `.gz` file but you can always add more type by changing the values in [\_\_init\_\_.py](https://github.com/vipin3699/File-Server/blob/master/src/__init__.py).
+This app is developed using Python's Flask module.
+The work of this app is very simple It let you Upload, download and Replace Files ( via WUI, CLI and API's ).

+# A Simple UseCase

+In our case my teams are working in different regions across the globe so we need to share some result files with the developers and tester so we use it's WUI to share files with them,.
+In our Automaton we use it's CLI feature to pass the flags and Perform operations on the files.
+App has API's those are running on the Server so user can hit them also for Uploading and Downloading files.

 ## Deployment Step
 To deploy the app you can run this [script](https://github.com/vipin3699/File-Server/blob/master/deploy_on_host.sh) or if you want to deploy on container then use this [script](https://github.com/vipin3699/File-Server/blob/master/deploy_in_container.sh).